 ARTICLE III – MEMBERSHIP

 Section 1.
-Eligibility for Membership Membership in the Society is open to individuals who support the mission and goals of the Society and who are engaged or interested in the field of disability income insurance.
+Eligibility for Membership

 As of the Effective Date of the Partnership Agreement between the International DI Society (“IDIS”) and the National Association of Insurance and Financial Advisors (“NAIFA”), all eligible Individual Members of IDIS shall be recognized as members of NAIFA.
 Individuals engaged or interested in the field of disability income insurance who meet NAIFA’s membership criteria shall be eligible to become members of the IDIS Center within NAIFA.

 Section 2.
-Membership Status and Benefits Members shall be entitled to participate in Society activities, vote in elections, and serve in leadership positions as provided in these bylaws.
-IDIS members shall be recognized as members of NAIFA and the IDIS Center within NAIFA.
+Membership Status and Benefits IDIS members shall be recognized as members of NAIFA and the IDIS Center within NAIFA.
 All NAIFA members shall be considered eligible members of the IDIS Center and entitled to participate in IDIS programming, content, and activities.
 All such members shall receive the full benefits of NAIFA membership, including access to IDIS-related benefits, education, and networking opportunities.

 Section 3.
-Dues and Payment Annual dues shall be established by the Board of Directors and may vary by category of membership.
-Following the Partnership outlined in the NAIFA Partnership Agreement, IDIS Individual members will pay dues in accordance with the prevailing NAIFA dues structure, including any applicable discounts for students, new professionals, and retirees.
+Dues and Payment Following the Partnership outlined in the NAIFA Partnership Agreement, IDIS Individual members will pay dues in accordance with the prevailing NAIFA dues structure, including any applicable discounts for students, new professionals, and retirees.
 Members who prepaid IDIS dues prior to integration shall maintain their membership through the term of their prepayment, with no adjustment in dues until the prepayment term expires.

 Section 4.
-Termination of Membership Membership may be terminated for non-payment of dues or for cause, as determined by the Board of Directors.
-Termination of membership shall be governed by NAIFA’s policies and procedures.
+Termination of Membership Termination of membership shall be governed by NAIFA’s policies and procedures.
 Individual members may cancel their membership at any time in accordance with those policies.

 Section 5.
-Rights and Privileges All members in good standing shall have equal access to the benefits and services of the Society.
-Members of the IDIS Center within NAIFA shall be entitled to participate in Center activities, programs, and initiatives and shall be eligible for volunteer leadership roles within the Center, including serving on the IDIS Board of Directors.
+Rights and Privileges Members of the IDIS Center within NAIFA shall be entitled to participate in Center activities, programs, and initiatives and shall be eligible for volunteer leadership roles within the Center, including serving on the IDIS Board of Directors.
 All members shall receive communications and information relevant to the disability income insurance profession.